 Here, you'll get a real sense of the harsh conditions early Icelandic fishermen endured and how their efforts laid the foundation for the nation today.

 You also don’t want to miss the section about the Cod Wars, a fascinating look at Iceland’s struggle with the United Kingdom over fishing rights in the 20th century.
-You can even board and tour the Odinn, a real Coast Guard vessel that survived three of these wars.
+You can even board and tour the Odinn, a real Coast Guard vessel that served through all three Cod Wars before being retired in 2006.

 Reykjavik Maritime Museum Admission Fee